- 46% of respondents say they’re concerned their company’s strategy isn’t bold enough and that "the goals it sets aren’t high enough for us to win."

 Research on the strategy-execution gap

-Executives disclose in a survey we conducted that their companies have significant shortcomings when it comes to developing and executing strategy.
+Executives disclose in a survey PwC’s Strategy& conducted that their companies have significant shortcomings when it comes to developing and executing strategy.
 Indeed, 42% of executives admit they are significantly concerned about at least one barrier to successful strategy and execution and another 54% have some concern; only 4% indicate that they are not concerned about any barrier.
 Fully 55% of executives believe that their company isn’t focused on execution.
 (The survey garnered responses from 500+ executives at all levels of seniority and from companies of various sizes, geographies, and industries.)

 Executives see shortcomings in their company’s strategy